sensenigjoshuab/qa-playwright-saucedemo-demo/README.md

 It shows that I can document test cases, execute functional flows, report defects clearly, use GitHub Issues, understand basic traceability, create QA planning artifacts, and build beginner-level Playwright automation.

 The strongest role fit is manual QA or junior hybrid QA.
 The automation is useful supporting evidence, but this project should not be presented as advanced SDET-level framework ownership.

+---

+## Current Limitations

+* Automation coverage is beginner-level and focused on repeatable smoke/regression flows.
+* Manual coverage is broader than automation coverage.
+* API testing is documented conceptually only; this is not a full API automation project.
+* Accessibility notes are basic observations, not a formal WCAG audit.
+* The project uses a public demo application and does not control the application code.

+---

+## Planned Improvements

+* Add more automated regression tests for cart removal, sorting, and additional negative checkout scenarios.
+* Expand defect evidence with screenshots or Playwright traces where useful.
+* Improve test data organization.
+* Continue separating manual test coverage from automation coverage clearly.
+* Add more structured notes explaining risk, severity, and business impact.